carlosedlucas/carlosedlucas/README.md

 ## I'm Carlos!
 Let me present a little about mylself :D

 Programmer who solves problems more and more with higher quality and speed.
-Problems that when solved will return satisfaction, money and satisfaction of being able to spend that money helping people.
+Problems that when solved will return satisfaction, money and satisfaction of being able to spend that money helping people and myself.

 ## About me